SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/015-professional-skills-for-career-progression.md

 ## Description

-The consortium has the impression that the term professional skills for RTPs is not cearly defined.
-The ambition behind this task is to tackle this fundamental challenge and hence to identify the clear potential audiences of SHAREing.

-- Develop a clear, tailored definition of “professional skils” relevant to Research Technical Professionals, showing how they connect to technical roles and career progression.
-- Collect and present case studies of RTPs who have advanced their careers or improved institutional/industry engagement through professional skills training;
-- Provide actionable recommendations: Compare with industry practices and suggest how SHAREing can embed professional skills into future training resources to ensure uptake and relevance.

-The task might be combined with the organisation of events.
-Alternatively, people tackling this task might want to request funds to participate in relevant events.
+Professional skills are often undervalued or misunderstood by Research Technical Professionals (RTPs), who may see them as unrelated to their technical expertise or beyond their role.
+However, these skills—such as procurement, supplier engagement, project management, and cross-team coordination—are not only relevant but essential for career progression and for enabling RTPs to contribute meaningfully to institutional and industry partnerships.
+This mini-project will establish a clear, working definition of “professional skills” tailored specifically to RTPs, grounded in the realities of technical research roles.
+It will explore how these skills are developed through technical work and how they empower RTPs to engage effectively with suppliers, funders, and collaborators.
+To build engagement and demonstrate impact, the project will collect and present case studies and success stories from RTPs who have benefitted from professional skills training.
+It will also compare practices with industry, where structured approaches to project management and supplier engagement are standard, to highlight transferable models.

 ## Outcomes

-- Publish findings on the SHAREing webpage.
+- A published definition of professional skills for RTPs.
+- A set of at least three case studies from RTPs demonstrating how professional  skills training has supported career progression and institutional engagement.
+- Recommendations for how SHAREing can embed and communicate professional skills within future training resources to maximise relevance and uptake